Daxbot/daxc02/README.md

     export DEVDIR=~/l4t_r28.1

 Now run the installer and follow the instructions.
 Once you get to the Package list change the action next to "Install on Target" to "no action."
-This will install the dev environment but skip flashing the TX1 with the image.
-We will be modifying the kernel to include this driver before flashing.
+This will install the dev environment but skip flashing.
+We will be modifying the kernel to include this driver before flashing the image.

-### Download the Source

-Download the kernel source code by running the source_sync script.
-This will take a few minutes.
-Specify which version using the -k tag.

-    cd $DEVDIR/64_TX1/Linux_for_Tegra_64_tx1/
-    ./source_sync.sh -k tegra-l4t-r28.1

 ### Toolchain
-In addition to the code you'll need the toolchain for cross-compiling the kernel for ARM.
+In addition to the source you'll need the toolchain for cross-compiling the kernel for ARM.
 Download the following two binaries.

 * [64bit ARM](https://releases.linaro.org/components/toolchain/binaries/5.4-2017.01/aarch64-linux-gnu/gcc-linaro-5.4.1-2017.01-x86_64_aarch64-linux-gnu.tar.xz)
 * [32bit ARM](https://releases.linaro.org/components/toolchain/binaries/5.4-2017.01/arm-linux-gnueabihf/gcc-linaro-5.4.1-2017.01-x86_64_arm-linux-gnueabihf.tar.xz)